rafi/awesome-vim-colorschemes/docs/NLKNguyen-papercolor-theme.md

 In general, for each language, built-in functions and constants are not highlighted.
 This is intentional; the vim syntax file often lags behind actual language development.
 To override the default behavior, optionally place a language section in `g:PaperColor_Theme_Options`.
-An example configuration is available below, and will be updated as new languages are supported.
+An example configuration is available below

 ```VimL